Weighted Erd\H{o}s-Kac Theorems via Computing Moments: Proof of Theorem (sketch)

 It follows that

 where

 Now we turn to the estimation of

-Let $q\in\N$ with $\omega(q)\le m$, $P^-(q)>Q_0$ and $P^+(q)\le z$.
+Let $q\in\N\cap[1,x^{\delta(x)}]$ with $\omega(q)\le m$, $P^-(q)>Q_0$ and $P^+(q)\le z$.
 Then we have

-Recall that $\mathcal{Z}_q(g)\subseteq(\Z/q\Z)^{\times}$.
 Thus in place of Lemma \ref{lemMV2}, we need to input in our analysis the information about the distribution of values of $\alpha(n)$ with $n$ restricted to reduced residue classes.
-By (\ref{Equ:Delta_{alpha}(x;q,a)}) and Lemma \ref{lemS(x;a)}, the innermost sum is equal to
+By Lemma \ref{lemS(x;a)}, the innermost sum differs from